AndromedaTechnology/shopify-syncer-luceed/readme.md

 ## Features

+- .env: Define if product can be sold when inventory levels < 0
-- Define shop wide discounts - via config variable (define percentage) - applied to all products
+- .env: Define shop wide discounts - via config variable (define percentage) - applied to all products
-- Hide/Show products on Webshop
+- Database: Hide/Show products on Webshop
-- Make products available only offline (in physical shop)
+- Database: Make products available only offline (in physical shop)

 - Shopify pagination
 - Finding, using Shopify PRODUCTS by SKU (defined on product variant) -- This way, product HANDLE is used for search engine and display purposes only